 - Doesn't respond to its name or commands

-- Frequently has accidents in the house, even when taken outside frequently
+- Has accidents in the house, even when taken outside frequently

 - Is withdrawn and doesn't want to go for walks, play, or go outside

 - Has difficulty learning new commands or routes

 - Doesn't recognize or is startled by family members and toys

 - Paces or wanders aimlessly around the house

 - Trembles or shakes, often while standing or lying down

 It's always important to have your pet evaluated by your veterinarian to rule out any medical causes first, as some diseases may involve signs or behaviors that are similar to those of dementia.
 A treatment plan can be put in place by your vet that often includes behavioral management, environmental management, diet, and medication.
 The purpose of the treatment plan should be to slow the progress of the disease and improve (or maintain) quality of life for both the dog and the owner.

-Some examples of management techniques could be spending more time playing during daytime hours; dog-proofing the house (much as you would for a toddler); providing proper toileting care, including pads or even doggie diapers; and adding antioxidants to your dog's diet or feeding it specialized senior care food.
+Some examples of management techniques could be spending more time playing during daytime hours; dog-proofing the house (much as you would for a toddler); providing proper toileting care, including pads or even doggie diapers; or feeding it specialized senior care food.

 Many dogs that are suffering from CCD experience some level of anxiety.
 It can be stressful if they awaken and feel alone in the middle of the night or find themselves in the corner of a room and can't remember how to get out of that spot.
-Managing anxiety can be dog specific, but could include soothing music, long walks, petting, or even aromatherapy.
+Managing anxiety can be dog specific, but could include soothing music, long walks, petting, or even dog specific pheromones.

 Your veterinarian will also discuss prescription options for your dog.
 You can inquire about Anipryl, a drug used for some cases of dementia.
 Inform your vet about any dietary supplements your dog is taking before starting any prescriptions.
 Some may have negative interactions.